hei-templates/hei-synd-thesis/03-tail/glossary.typ

   ),
   (
     key: "synd",
+    short: "SYND",
-    short: "Systems Engineering",
+    long: "Systems Engineering",
     group: "University"
   ),
+  (
+    key: "it",
+    short: "IT",
+    long: "Infotronics",
+    group: "University"
+  ),
+  (
+    key: "fpga",
+    short: "FPGA",
+    plural: "FPGAs",
+    long: "Field Programmable Gate Array",
+    longplural: "Field Programmable Gate Arrays",
+    description: "A field-programmable gate array (FPGA) is an integrated circuit designed to be configured by a customer or a designer after manufacturing – hence the term 'field-programmable'.",
+    group: "Technology"
+  ),
 )

+#let make_glossary(
+  gloss:true,
+  title: i18n("gloss-title"),
+) = {[
+  #if gloss == true {[
+    #pagebreak()
+    #set heading(numbering: none)
+    = #title <sec:glossary>
     #print-glossary(
       entry-list,
       // show all term even if they are not referenced, default to true
       show-all: false,
       // disable the back ref at the end of the descriptions
       disable-back-references: false,
     )
+  ]} else{[
+    #set text(size: 0pt)
+    #title <sec:glossary>
+    #print-glossary(
+      entry-list,
+      // show all term even if they are not referenced, default to true
+      show-all: false,
+      // disable the back ref at the end of the descriptions
+      disable-back-references: false,
+    )
+  ]}
+]}